 Hand axes must have an overall length (from tip to end of pommel) of at least 18" and less than 36".
 The striking surface of a hand axe must be at least 6" in length.
 The blade must have easily distinguishable, squared-off "flats" and edges, and its thickness (edge) must not be more than 2/3 of its width (flat).
 Hand axes may have a blade on each side of the shaft.
-The handle of an axe may not exceed \( \frac{1}{2} \) of the overall length of the weapon.
+The handle of an axe may not exceed % of the overall length of the weapon.
 The shaft of a hand axe must be well padded.
+They may have stab legal tip that does Red damage in place of the swung second blade and/or as thrusting tip.